Hecke operators on topological modular forms: Acknowledgements

 \section{Acknowledgements}

 This article was born out of my PhD thesis at Utrecht University, and I have to thank my supervisor Lennart Meier for suggesting this topic and for his persistent help---from Bonn to Utrecht (there and back again).
 Also thank you to the members of my reading committee, Mark Behrens, David Gepner, Paul Goerss, Gijs Heuts, and Gerd Laures for their feedback, corrections, and encouragement.
 Thank you to Miguel Barerro, Venkata Sai Narayana Bavisetty, Dominic Culver, Mike Hill, Tommy Lundemo, Theresa Rauch, Stefan Schwede, Yuqing Shi, and Liz Tatum for your enlightening conversations and suggestions.
+Finally, I would like to earnestly thank the anonymous referee for their careful reading and suggestions which greatly improved the quality of this article.